-To use the SDMC user interface to install a part into a system or expansion unit that is managed by an SDMC, follow these steps:
+To install a part into a system or expansion unit that is managed by an SDMC, complete the following steps:

 - 1. In the Power Systems Resources area, select the system on which you want to install a part. - 2.
 From the Actions menu, expand Service and Support > Hardware > MES Tasks > Add FRU. - 3.
 On the Add FRU page, select the system or enclosure type from the Enclosure type list. - 4.
-From the list, select the FRU type you are installing, and click Next - 5.
-From the list, select the location code for the location to install, and then click Add. - 6.
+Select the FRU type that you are installing, and click Next. - 5.
+Select the location code for the location to install, and click Add. - 6.
 After the part is placed in the Pending Actions section, click Launch Procedure and follow the instructions to install the part.